 Are Coding Bootcamps Worth It?

 A bachelor’s degree in computer science can be time-consuming, not to mention pricey.
 Not everyone has the time or money to attend a full four-year program at an established university.
 Coding bootcamps allow participants to forego that hefty price tag and enter the tech industry at an accelerated rate.
-Coding bootcamps are perfect for professionals who are looking to retrain a skill or start a career in tech immediately.
+They’re perfect for professionals who are looking to retrain a skill or start a career in tech immediately.

-There are many factors to consider when answering whether a coding bootcamp is worth it for you.
-Here are the advantages and disadvantages of a coding bootcamp.
+There are several factors to consider when answering whether a coding bootcamp is worth it for you.
+Here are the advantages and disadvantages.

 Coding Bootcamp Advantages

-1. The most apparent advantage of a coding bootcamp is the return on investment (ROI) in terms of salary.
+The most apparent advantage of a coding bootcamp is the return on investment (ROI), particularly in terms of salary.
 The average tuition for a collegiate computer science program costs $163,140.
 A coding bootcamp costs somewhere along the lines of $11,874.
 Moreover, the average degree holder makes $59,124 out of college while a graduate of a coding bootcamp makes around $70,698.

 Another one of the top reasons to enroll in a coding bootcamp is accessibility.
 Coding bootcamps don’t have many prerequisites, meaning they are easy for anyone to join.
 On top of that, they are often held virtually, making them even more accessible to most people.
 Besides that, they only require a limited amount of dedicated time in comparison to a college degree.

 Coding Bootcamp Disadvantages